Mahābhūta: Four primary elements

 Any entity that carry one or more of these qualities (attractive forces, repulsive forces, energy and relative motion) are called matter (rupa).
-The material world is considered to be nothing but a combination of these qualities arranged in space (akasa).
-The result of these qualities are the inputs to our five senses, color (varna) to the eyes, smell (gandha) to the nose, taste (rasa) to the tongue, sound ('shabda') to the ears, and touch, to the body.
+The material world is considered to be nothing but a combination of these qualities arranged in space (akasha).
+The result of these qualities are the inputs to our five senses, color (varna) to the eyes, smell (gandha) to the nose, taste (rasa) to the tongue, sound (shabda) to the ears, and touch (sparsha) to the body.
 The matter that we perceive in our mind are just a mental interpretation of these qualities.

 Fifth and sixth elements

 In addition to the above four elements of underived matter, two other elements are occasionally found in the Pali Canon: